Click To Open Rate vs Click Through Rate: How to Track the Results of Your Email Marketing Campaigns

 4. Incorporate personalization in your emails

-Take advantage of your customer data such as completing an order, abandoned cart, adding product to cart, most visited pages, etc., to create an email specific to your customer's buying behavior and preferences.
+Take advantage of your customer data such as completed an order, abandoned cart, add product to cart, most visited pages, etc., to create an email specific to your customer's buying behavior and preferences.

 5. Track your results